dryajov/opium/README.md

 #### *`dependency.inject()`*

 Triggers the `Dependency` graph resolution for this `Dependency` and all its `Dependencies`.
 Call this if you want to wire a single `Dependency`.
+This method returns a `Promise` that should be awaited, otherwise the behavior is undefined.